Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Make wise time of your stay in Cairns with a half-day tour to the best place to experience crocodiles in Tropical North Queensland with Hartley’s Crocodile Adventure!

-In this eco adventure you can cruise the lagoon which has guaranteed croc sightings with opportunities for great action photos of pole feedings.
-See the head shakes and death rolls of huge crocs at the Crocodile Attack Show and see some of the world’s most venomous snakes at the Snake Show.
-Explore the parks abundance of wildlife which includes water birds, turtles, wallabies and cassowaries.
-If you’re brave enough take a photo with you holding a crocodile!
+This Croc Adventure provides an innovative approach to viewing and interacting with wildlife, enabling visitors to become immersed in a natural environment with safety.
+A series of timber boardwalks provide elevated viewing of wildlife as visitors journey through a range of natural habitats.
+It is home to a range of habitat types including melaleuca wetlands, riverine rainforest and eucalypt woodland.
+In this eco adventure you can cruise the lagoon which has guaranteed croc sightings with oppurtunities for great action photos of pole feedings.
+See the head shakes and death rolls of huge crocs at the Crocodile Attack Show and see some of the world’s most venomous smakes at the Snake Show.
+Explore the park’s abundance of wildlife which includes water birds, turtles, wallabies and cassowaries.
+If you’re brave enough, take a photo with you holding a crocodile!
 (Own expense)

 Operates